- A colour model, underpinned by a colour theory, provides a precise and replicable approach to understanding:

 - Whether or not we recognise it, whenever we are working with colour, we are adopting a colour theory, a colour model and a colour space.
+For example:

 - Specify colours using names, codes, notation, equations etc.

 - Organise and use colour for different purposes and in different contexts.
 Think of fabrics, interiors or vehicles.

 Widely used colour models include:

 - CMY (cyan, magenta, yellow) is a subtractive colour model.
 It is the standard colour model for digital printing.
 Digital printers usually use a fourth component, black ink (K), to increase the density of darker colours and blacks.

 - HSB (hue, saturation, brightness) is a popular additive colour model.
 Many people find it more intuitive and so easier to use than RGB, particularly when adjusting colour using digital applications such as Adobe Creative Cloud.

 - HSB is one of a family of colour models that also includes HSV (hue, saturation, value) and HSI (hue, saturation, intensity).